RHCHP Degree and Certificate Offerings

 Doctor of Pharmacy

-The professional doctoral program (Pharm.D.) is four years (nine semesters), with a new class starting each August.
+The professional doctoral program (Pharm.D.) is nine-semesters and can be completed in three or four years.
+Each new class starts with the fall term, usually beginning in August.
 The curriculum is designed for students to become pharmacists who provide care to patients in a variety of settings, including community and institutional pharmacies.
 The curriculum consists of classroom instruction using mostly team-based learning and integration, and experiential instruction at multiple practice sites.
 Upon successful completion of the Doctor of Pharmacy program, graduates will receive a doctoral degree and be able to sit for the required licensure examinations.

 Graduate Certificate in Pharmaceutical Industry Affairs